hirrolot/metalang99/README.md

 ### Q: Is Epilepsy Turing-complete?

 A: Nope.
 The C/C++ preprocessor is capable to iterate only up to a certain limit (see this [SO question](https://stackoverflow.com/questions/3136686/is-the-c99-preprocessor-turing-complete)).
 For Epilepsy, this limit is defined in terms of reductions steps (see the [specification]).

+### Q: Why do we need powerful preprocessor macros in the presence of templates?

+A: Epilepsy is primarily targeted at pure C, and C lacks templates.
+But anyway, you can find the argumentation for C++ at the website of [Boost/Preprocessor].

+### Q: What standards are supported?

+A: C99/C++11 and onwards.